wangyifan349/bip39-bip84-mnemonic-recovery/readme2.md

 They do not:

-* connect to the internet
+* connect to the internet during recovery
 * call blockchain explorer APIs
 * upload mnemonic words
 * send wallet data anywhere